FaCT: Faithful Concept Traces for Explaining Neural Network Decisions: Acknowledgments

 \section{Acknowledgments}

-We would like to thank our colleagues Thomas Wimmer, Olaf Dünkel, Moritz Böhle, Nhi Pham, and Siddhartha Gairola for the helpful discussions.
-We are especially thankful to Thomas for helping with \cref{fig:teaser}. \putbib[references] \end{bibunit}
+Sukrut Rao and Bernt Schiele were funded in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- GRK 2853/1 “Neuroexplicit Models of Language, Vision, and Action” - project number 471607914.
+We would like to thank our colleagues Thomas Wimmer, Olaf Dünkel, Moritz Böhle, Nhi Pham, and Siddhartha Gairola for helpful discussions.
+We are especially thankful to Thomas for helping with \cref{fig:teaser}. \putbib[references]